neondatabase/postgresql_anonymizer/.gitlab/issue_templates/Bug.md

 you have the right to do so.

-If secrets were accidentally shared or attached to a support ticket, please notifiy us immediately to ensure this data is redacted and deleted.
+If secrets were accidentally shared or attached to a support ticket, please notify us immediately to ensure this data is redacted and deleted.
 Conversely, if we suspect that secrets were accidentally submitted to an issue, we will bring this to your attention and take action to remove any sensitive information.